algonents/sky-renderer/README.md

 # sky_renderer

 **sky_renderer** is a minimalistic 2D rendering engine built in Rust with native bindings to OpenGL.
-This crate currently only provides low-level bindings to OpenGL and is not yet production-ready.
+This version only provides low-level bindings to OpenGL and is not yet production-ready.
 Future versions will add support for additional drawing primitives such as lines, shapes, and texts as well as a higher-level rendering API on top of OpenGL.

 ## 🚧 Status